JJ8428/Government_Grants_API/README.md

 # Government_Grants_API

+I plan on returning back to this project once I learn REACT and/or VUE to make a more professional front end.

 Final product hosted using Heroku.
 Can be accessed at the following link: https://ggrantsapi.herokuapp.com/ (It may take a few seconds to load)

 This is just little API I created as a personal project.
 It's purpose it to make a quick way for me to filter through grants with a UI and functionality that I myself am familiar with.
 There already exists an official API for https://www.grants.gov/, this only exists to serve as an practice of Node.js, Express.js, Python, Pandas, Heroku Development, etc.